Licensed Physician Options

 • General qualifications may vary depending upon whether you intend to serve active duty or Reserve duty, and whether you are currently serving, have served before or have never served before

-Steps for Joining
+Steps For Joining

 • Determine if you are eligible to join the Military